 In 2012, the housing department attempted to back out of its developer’s agreement with La Cite.
-This sparked a legal battle that resulted in both sides reluctantly coming back together to devise the current plan (known as “Center/West Poppleton Phase 1A”) to construct two mid-rise apartments.
+This sparked a legal battle that resulted in both sides warily returning to the negotiating table to devise the current plan (known as “Center/West Poppleton Phase 1A”) to construct two mid-rise apartments.

 La Cite has arranged for $46 million in 4% low-income housing tax credits from the State of Maryland.
 With $12.25 million in first-phase TIF funds and $15 million of its own capital, La Cite proposes to build 257 rental units on vacant lots flanking West Lexington Street at Schroeder.